nuclia/nucliadb/proposals/records/3-migration-strategy.md

 #### Implementation

-Running migrations will be done through a command line utility.
+Running migrations will be done through a command line utility `nucliadb-run-migrations`.

 This utility will be run automatically with a post release helm/argo hook.